 Many, Krippe (daycares) Kitas(preschool) and Kindergartens (also like a preschool) are not as structured as American preschools.
 The kids arrive and they are able to decide what they want to do.
 Some kids come in and go right to playing, others eat breakfast that they bring from home, others decide to paint or get together for imaginative play.
 I love how each child sets up and cleans up after themselves.
 Everything is at their reach for easy clean up.
 Her school offers gymnastics, music class, English and extra German classes, cooking and art workshops.

 The German Government asks parents not to teach their children to read or write so that the children may learn together at the same time in the first grade.
-Kindergarten is strictly just for playing and having fun.
+Kindergarten is strictly just for playing, building social skills and having fun.
 I'm so happy Vida gets to experience this type of learning because she thrives on make believe play and she always wants to be in control

 of what she wants to do.

-She had such a fun first day, with me there of course, she only went for two hours and I sat right next to her.
-She did not want to leave, she wanted to keep playing, which is a good thing, I know when the time comes for her to go alone. she's going to do great.
+So she had such a fun first day, with me there of course, she only went for two hours and I sat right next to her.
+She did not want to leave, when the time was up she wanted to keep playing, which is a good thing, I know when the time comes for her to go alone. she's going to do great.

 I'm super attached to her, I can't help it, but I'm learning to let go and let her learn and grow in her own unique way.